How to write a salary increase letter to ask your boss for a raise

 - Schedule a one-off meeting to talk about pay

-- How to ask for a raise - building your case
+- Salary increase letter - building your case

 - Follow up on your raise request

-- Ask for a specific action plan to get a raise
+- Ask for a specific action plan to get a salary increase

 - Negotiate a new job offer